DataBiosphere/azul/README.md

    invocation that it echoes.

+6. In Zenhub, move all tickets from the pipeline representing the source deployment of the promotion to the pipeline representing the target deployment.

-6. In the case that you need to reindex run the manual `reindex` job on the Gitlab pipeline representing the most recent build on the current branch.
+7. In the case that you need to reindex run the manual `reindex` job on the Gitlab pipeline representing the most recent build on the current branch.

 ## 6.2 Big red button